On Multi-objective Policy Optimization as a Tool for Reinforcement Learning: Case Studies in Offline RL and Finetuning: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this work, we looked at multi-objective optimization as a tool for tackling challenges in RL.
-We explored the benefits of this perspective in two case studies, offline RL and kickstarting, both of which involve staying close to a behavioral prior.
-We revealed that existing approaches optimize for a linear scalarization of two objectives, task return and a log-density ratio, and proposed a new algorithm, DiME, that provides a flexible alternative.
-Applying DiME to offline RL leads to state-of-the-art performance on two benchmarks.
-A key takeaway is the impact of the trade-off parameter $\alpha$ on performance, and the need to either search over or optimize for it.
-As a first solution we explored training trade-off-conditioned policies and adapting the trade-off during training.
-As with any deep RL algorithm, there are potential negative (and positive) societal impacts in how this work is applied.
+In this work, we propose using multi-objective optimization as a tool for tackling challenges in RL.
+We explored the benefits of this in offline RL and finetuning, both of which involve staying close to a behavioral prior.
+Our derivations revealed that existing approaches optimize for a linear scalarization of two objectives, task return and a log-density ratio.
+We proposed a new MORL algorithm, DiME, as an alternative to LS.
+Applying DiME to offline RL leads to state-of-the-art performance.